Kalidindi

-Kalidindi is a village in Eluru district of the Indian state of Andhra Pradesh.
+Kalidindi is a village located in the Eluru district of the Indian state of Andhra Pradesh.

-Kalidindi is famous for aqua agriculture with latest techniques.
+The village is renowned for its advanced techniques in aqua agriculture.
 It's been a fort city and an adjacent village Kota Kalidindi suggests the same.

-Raja Raja narendra once made Kalidindi as a temporary capital for his kingdom.
+At one point, Raja Raja narendra designated Kalidindi as a temporary capital for his kingdom.
 There are famous temples in Kalidindi which have great history.

 Geography

-Kalidindi is Located 83 km from Vijayawada, 38 km from Gudivada, 27 km from Bhimavaram (West Godavari district) and 12 km from Kaikaluru.
+Kalidindi is located 83 km from Vijayawada, 38 km from Gudivada, 27 km from Bhimavaram (West Godavari district) and 12 km from Kaikaluru.